-Why Storing Wind Energy Matters
+Why Storing Wind Energy Storage Matters

 On particularly windy days, turbines often generate more electricity than the grid can immediately absorb.
 Without storage, this surplus energy may be curtailed or wasted.
 Storage systems help make wind power more dependable by balancing supply and demand, reducing strain on the grid and lowering reliance on fossil-fuel backup plants.